netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>kind</b></td>
         <td>enum</td>
         <td>
-          Kind is the workload kind, either DaemonSet or Deployment If Kafka is enabled this option will concern the flowlogs-pipeline ingester deployment.<br/>
+          Kind is the workload kind, either DaemonSet or Deployment When using Kafka, this option only affects the flowlogs-pipeline ingester, not the transformer.<br/>
           <br/>
             <i>Enum</i>: DaemonSet, Deployment<br/>
             <i>Default</i>: DaemonSet<br/>